-DWP must provide swift assurance that the transition to Universal Credit will not leave the benefit system vulnerable to fraud, says the Communities and Local Government Committee in a Report published today.
+The Department for Work and Pensions must provide swift assurance that the transition to Universal Credit will not leave the benefit system vulnerable to fraud, says the Communities and Local Government Committee in its report.
 The call follows concerns raised with the Committee about the readiness of the ICT systems providing Universal Credit.

 The significance, timetable and volume of the reforms should not be underestimated.
 The Committee urges the Government to ensure that its promised assessment of the overall impact of the reforms on local authorities is comprehensive, and calls on the Government to meet with the Local Government Association to discuss the effects of specific burdens on local authorities.